reduxjs/redux/docs/advanced/UsageWithTypescript.md

 ## Type Checking Actions & Action Creators

 We will be using TypeScript's enums to declare our action constants.
 [Enums](https://www.typescriptlang.org/docs/handbook/enums.html) allow us to define a set of named constants.
 Note that we are making a tradeoff here when we declare our types in a sperate file.
-In exchange for seperating our types into a seperate file we get to keep our other files more focussed on their purpose.
-This can lead to a more maintainable codebase but it is not necessary.
-It is perfectly fine to organize your project however you see fit.
+In exchange for seperating our types into a seperate file, we get to keep our other files more focussed on their purpose.
+While this tradeoff can improve the maintainability of the codebase, it is perfectly fine to organize your project however you see fit.

 Chat Action Constants & Shape: